-If the user does not read the ADCDATA register in time in Continuous Conversion mode or in SCAN mode, the $\overline{IRQ}$ pin will automatically reset to its Inactive state 16 DMCLKs prior to the new data ready interrupt.
-This feature is designed in order to avoid the case where the $\overline{IRQ}$ pin is logic low if the reading of ADC data is not performed.
-The user can then determine exactly when to expect the new data and can respect the $t{DODR}$ timing in all cases to ensure a proper reading of the ADC data.
-See Figure 6-13 for more details.
+If the user does not read the ADCDATA register in time in Continuous Conversion mode or in SCAN mode, the IRQ pin will automatically reset to its inactive state 16 DMCLK periods prior to the new data ready interrupt.
+This feature is designed to avoid the case in which the IRQ pin output would always be logic low if the reading of the ADC data were not performed.
+The user can determine exactly when to expect new data and can respect the t{DODR} timing in all cases to ensure proper reading of the ADC data.
+See Figure 6-14 for more details.

-FIGURE 6-13: Data Ready Interrupt IRQ Pin Timing Diagram.
+FIGURE 6-14: Data Ready Interrupt IRQ Pin Timing Diagram.